Fresh – if you’re 12.

 Yes, Adam Sandler used to be a funny standup comedian.

-In 100% FRESH, Sandler tries to recapture that unsure youth of his past: funny songs (that were a feature on SNL), disjointed observations, framing himself as an Everyman (an area rug on the stage and some furniture in the background), dressed casually-to-the-point-of-unkempt, with thousands of edits skipping between small clubs and arenas, that we realize are purely a distraction due to the comedy being so weak.
+In 100% FRESH, Sandler tries to recapture that unsure youth of his past: funny songs (that were a feature on SNL), disjointed observations, framing himself as an Everyman (an area rug on the stage and some furniture in the background) even though he’s a multi-millionaire, dressed casually-to-the-point-of-unkempt, with thousands of edits skipping between small clubs and arenas, that we realize are purely a distraction due to the comedy being so weak.

 The edits are not like the effective cutting between Chris Rock’s KILL THE MESSENGER (2008, which cut between arena performances in London, New York and Johannesburg), where the comedy was powerhouse across the board, across the pond and across the edits; the cuts in 100% FRESH seem like Sandler’s team filmed all his bits in small clubs where he was crafting the jokes, and then, in a pique of desperation, left most of those bits in the final edit because they couldn’t find anything better in his “polished” arena shows.